raxoft/form_input/README.md

 ```

 Another difference when dealing with JSON data is that
-the empty strings have completely different significance than in case of web forms.
+the empty strings have completely different significance than in the case of the web forms.
-For this reason, the result of the `to_data` method includes even empty strings, arrays, and hashes
+For this reason, the result of the `to_data` method includes any set parameters,
+even if the values are empty strings, arrays, or hashes
 (unlike the `to_hash` and `to_params` methods).
-The `nil` values are still filtered out, though.
+Even the `nil` values are included for parameters which were explicitly set to `nil`:

 ``` ruby
   class OptionalInput < FormInput